Frontend-utvikling på Noroff

 Why Study front-end development?

-As a front-end developer, you write the code behind what you can see and interact with when you open a website, a program, or an app.
-Education in front-end development will provide you with expertise in basic design principles, universal design, and user experiences.
-After completing the programme, you can work in design agencies, IT companies, software houses, media houses, or communications companies.
+As a front-end developer, you write the code behind what users see and interact with on websites, programs, and apps.
+This programme equips you with expertise in design principles, universal design, and user experience.
+After graduation, you'll be ready for roles in design agencies, IT companies, software houses, media, and communications firms.

 Career Opportunities